fedir/fedir.github.com/_posts/2018-01-27-starting-go-on-osx.md

     rm -rf /usr/local/go/

-Next possible step is to install latest Go version.
-On macOS You have 2 choises : or to use sources, or to install via installer.
-With installer it's very easy.
+Next step is to install latest Go version.

+On macOS You have 2 choises : or to use Go sources and to install the package manually, by downloading and installing it in the folder, choosen by Your own choise; or to install via automatic installer.
+With installer it's will be more simple to start.

 Download macOS (OSx) installer and install it : https://golang.org/doc/install